ChrisWhealy/DistributedSystemNotes/Lecture 15.md

 Let's say we have ***two*** proposers <code>P<sub>1</sub></code> and <code>P<sub>2</sub></code> and as before, three acceptors.
 (We also have two learners, but we'll ignore them for the time being.)

-Remember we previously stated that in situations where there are multiple proposers, these proposers must agree as to how they will ensure the uniqueness of their own proposal numbers.
+Remember we previously stated that in situations where there are multiple proposers, these proposers must have already agreed on how they will ensure the uniqueness of their own proposal numbers.
 So, in this case, we will assume that:

 * Proposer <code>P<sub>1</sub></code> uses odd proposal numbers, and
 * Proposer <code>P<sub>2</sub></code> uses even proposal numbers